| |

 Like water and wetness or fire and heat, the primordial base ("gzhi"), the

-state of total primordial purity ("ka-dag chen-po") identified with
+state of total primordial purity ("ka-dag chen-po"), totally

 ("rigpa") or awareness of what is presenting itself, maintaining

-things (emptiness), and does so correctly, Dzogchen speaks of the subjective
+things (self-emptiness of the objects of mind), and does so correctly, Dzogchen speaks of the subjective

 side of things, the clarity side, the awareness side, the experience of being